How to claim damages on Booking.com

 - You have up to 14 days after checkout to report damages, so be sure to inspect your property promptly.

 - Fill in a report on Booking.com.
-Make this as thorough as possible and include photos for best results.
+Make this as thorough as possible and include before and after photos for the best results.

 - Booking.com will now ask the guest to pay.
 If guests accept that they caused damages, they will be asked to pay.

 - You’ll receive the money in your next Booking.com payout.
-The damage payment is capped at US$258, or local equivalent.
+The damage payment is capped at 250 euros, or local equivalent.

 The pros and cons of the Booking damage programme